Kaceykaso/DogeTalk/README.md

 DogeTalk
 ========

 Talk to Doge!
 Such wow!
 Much chat!
-So meme!
+So meme!<br>
+This was originally created as a <a href="https://www.hackerleague.org/hackathons/hacktech/hacks/dogetalk">hackathon project for HackTech 2014</a>.

 Email Doge
 ==========